 Stacker cranes are typically a double girder (under hung or top running) crane but without a hoist.
 A special carrier and telescoping mast assembly are built in place of the hoist.
 The carrier allows the mast assembly to travel the length of the bridge.
 The telescoping mast works very similar to a mast on a forklift.
 Typically, forks are attached to the bottom of the mast allowing pallets, sheet material and even long structural members to be moved and placed in racking.
 Stacker cranes are a safer means of unloading, rotating and storing long, unwieldly material than a conventional overhead crane or ground driven forklift.
 These cranes are complex and designed specifically for each customer.
 Although stackers are rare, AFE Crane is proud to be one of the few builders to offer these types of custom bridge cranes.

 AFE crane can build many types of cranes that are designed to be installed in special environment areas.
 These areas include, but are not limited to, wash-down/outdoors, food grade, caustic & hazardous environments and hot metal cranes.
-Depending on the environment special materials such as brass, stainless steel and galvanized steel will be used to ensure all specifications are met.
+Depending on environment special materials such as brass, stainless steel and galvanized steel are used to meet all specifications.
 For hazardous environments (i.e. explosive gasses, dusts and fibers), AFE crane follows the wiring practices defined in the National Electric Code (note our newsletter at the following link, explosion proof crane).
 When designing cranes for foundry’s and other hot metal areas special precautions need to take place during the design phase to ensure a structurally sound crane system.